University of Pittsburgh

 - All ELI instructors have master's level training or doctoral degrees in Teaching English to Speakers of Other Languages (TESOL) or in a related field.
 The instructors are active professionally, writing English as a Second Language (ESL) textbooks, researching second language learning, and participating in conferences.
 Most ELI instructors have lived, worked, or studied abroad; their personal and professional experiences make each instructor sensitive to the academic and personal needs of their students.

 - ELI students can choose from several available housing options.
 While attending the ELI, most students live in off-campus apartments near the University or in nearby neighborhoods and travel to class by bus.
 (Public transportation is free for all University of Pittsburgh students with a valid ID.)
 The ELI also partners with a homestay company to arrange homestays with American families in the area.
 Additionally, during the summer term students have the opportunity to live on-campus in university dormitories.
-Although students are responsible for making their own housing arrangements, the ELI has a special housing assistant who can help students in finding an apartment.
+Although students are responsible for making their own apartment leasing arrangements, the ELI can share information with students to help them locate suitable apartments.
 Students are encouraged to arrange housing as early as possible.
 For more information, use the Contact Address to ask the school directly.

 - Surrounding Area